 #4.
 Work on a cruise ship!

-There are various jobs on a cruise ship: bartender, shop assistant, receptionist, chef, hostess, DJ, stylist, massage therapist, health worker, and many more.
+There are various jobs on a cruise ship: bartender, shop assistant, receptionist, chef, hostess, DJ, stylist, massage therapist, health worker, and many more, including roles like assistant restaurant manager where duties and skills are crucial to maintaining smooth operations.
 The list is endless.
 Working on a cruise ship is one of the most popular ways to work and travel.

 Truth be told though: it is known to be a tough job.
 Long hours, very often a stressful work environment and days on end, or even months at sea.
 Not everyone's cup of tea!